 8. Command SEARCH searches a string in memory.

 This command displays addresses and data (in ASCII format) of cells that match the search string.
 The string length can be up to 128 characters.

 А!
 SEARCH (start address) (end address) (byte) (byte)

-Normally the command searches hex codes but if you put a search character in quotes it will be searching the ASCII symbol.
+Usually, the command searches hex codes, but if you put a search character in quotes, it will search the ASCII symbol.